 International visitor numbers pick up in the spring, but domestic travelers are still thin on the ground as most families save their holidays until summer.
 The exception is around ski fields earlier in the season.
 The ski season continues into October, so September especially is still a popular time to go skiing in the central North Island and South Island.

-Spring is also an ideal time to go white-water rafting along New Zealand's rivers.
-Temperatures will be cold (you'll probably need a wetsuit) but melting snow in the mountains increases the volume of rivers, making for some fun and bouncy times.
+Spring is also an ideal time to go whitewater rafting along New Zealand's rivers.
+Temperatures will be cold (you'll probably need a wetsuit) but melting snow in the mountains increases the volume of rivers, making for some fun and bouncy excursions.

 World of Wearable Art, Wellington (September).
 This creative art-meets-fashion show exhibits local and international fashion design with a creative twist.
 The WOW Museum in Nelson can be visited at any time of year, and rotates their exhibits after the show in Wellington.